tivics/rittersporn/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/tivics/rittersporn/)

+Rittersporn is social media Discord Bot that currently offers the following features:
-The Discord Bot is able to play music from Youtube video sources.
+* play music from a Youtube video/ audio source
-At the current state it is able to post RSS feed from Gamestar and Twitter posts from @HuntShowdown

-<b>With version 1.0 the Bot will be costomizable in terms of RSS feeds and Twitter feeds.</b>
+* post a RSS feed from a selected source
+* post tweets from a selected user

 <p align="right">(<a href="#top">back to top</a>)</p>